View basket (0 items $0.00)

 I should make myself quite clear, however.
 I am not out to demonize yoga or fear-monger the practice of yoga or how it may wreck a person’s body (to use recently controversial language).

 My purpose is two-fold: (1) To clarify “what” and “how” yoga can be a safe, effective form of physical therapy and rehabilitation for the hip and pelvis, and (2) to underscore the areas where yoga posture practice should be evolved to prevent injury.
-Of course I cannot do that in a single blog post.
+Of course, I cannot do that in a single blog post.
 However, I have many resources, including an ongoing blog, combined with teaching coursework in hip labral rehab and injury prevention, which continue to work to meet these goals.
 Yoga can and should be a safe practice for anyone to use.

 My first request would be that we please strike the phrase “Hip Opener” from our yoga vocabulary.
 It is not helpful to that many people to think they only need to “stretch out a tight hip,” when in fact, they have bony and structural idiosyncrasies that prevent them from ever moving into certain yoga postures.
 Sure, soft tissue structures can be inhibiting hip range of motion but rarely is it helpful to put the bony parts of the hip in vulnerable end ranges.
-We aren’t going to force or bully the tissue to deform under these kind of extreme tensile loads, and 99% of the time, the average person (unless you are an elite athlete) isn’t going to be able to stabilize yoga postures in end ranges of motion.
+We aren’t going to force or bully the tissue to deform under these kinds of extreme tensile loads, and 99% of the time, the average person (unless you are an elite athlete) isn’t going to be able to stabilize yoga postures in end ranges of motion.
 Typically, the capsule, ligaments, and cartilage will bear the load, including the bony structures, and they have a finite shelf life for handling that kind of adverse stress.

 Additionally, using the tired phrase “hip opener” suggests pursuit of an end range of motion—moving further, “stretching” deeper, and/or using yoga postures for the sake of increasing hip range of motion and flexibility.
 This is a dangerous concept to present to the general public and it misrepresents the essence of yoga.
 Yoga is not about flexibility, stretching, or moving further or deeper into any posture.
 Yoga is about a way of living, which encourages moderation and mindful movement and thinking.
 All the “hip opening” in the world is not going to foster enlightenment, especially if the “yoga” that is being practiced is only focused on some kind of orthopedic or fitness end goal.